Wim81/WV_base_theme/README.md

 - **Gulp** for automation
 - **jQuery** because I still like it, even in this day and age, for writing simpler Javascript

-This theme contains a kitchen sink page, which shows all default components.
+This theme contains a few pages which show all default components.
-The idea is to take this as a easy starting point upon which to build a new, custom theme.
+The idea is to take this as a easy starting point for new projects, having some of the most common components and styling structures already in place.

-This base theme has a lot of default values which show how the components are built.
-These default values should be overwritten.
-When you dou, please remove the *//default* comment for obvious reasons
+This base theme has a lot of default values.
+These should be overwritten.
+When you do, please remove the *//default* comment.

-In general, a BEM methodology has been used in the Sass setup.
+In general, a kind-of-BEM methodology has been used in the Sass setup.
 I tend not to overdo this though, and have maintained my personal preference as to the extent of BEM usage overall.
 You'll see what I mean when diving into the code.